david672orford/android-webview-wsgi/README.md

 ## Project Layout

 * jni -- the C part of the bootstrap, ndk-build builds it

-* obj -- where the files built from jni/ go
+ * obj -- where the intermediate files built from jni/ go
+ * libs -- where the final files build from jni/ go

 * src -- the Java part of the bootstrap

-* res -- icons and such

-* gen -- automatically generated Java code, mostly the resources

 * python-install -- libpython and all of the python modules